 - Service Scholars enroll in a service-focused course each semester to help connect out-of-class experiences to in-class learning and development.

 - First-year students are assigned a peer mentor.

 - The Service Scholar Program is a second family — a supportive community of service-minded student leaders.

 High school graduating seniors with a distinguished record of community involvement and a strong desire to continue to learn through service are encouraged to apply.
 Competitive candidates have community involvement beyond the normal requirements for high school graduation or Florida Bright Futures scholarships, both in quantity and depth of service.
 A commitment that exhibits initiative and leadership will be given greater consideration.

-Applicants will be notified of their status on or by Friday, March 2, 2018.
+Applications are currently closed.
+Applicants will be notified of their status in early April.